-Because a students' financial information is used as a basis for establishing need, the Financial Aid Office may need to confirm the information reported on the FAFSA, especially if a student is selected for Verification (see below).
-Students who are completing the FAFSA will be able to choose to have their tax information taken directly from the IRS through an IRS Data Retrieval option.
-We encourage all students to use that option.
-Students who do not select that option or students who file their return after their FAFSA has been completed may be asked to later select that option.
+Because a student's financial information is used as a basis for establishing need, the Financial Aid Office may need to confirm the information reported on the FAFSA, especially if a student is selected for Verification (see below).
+Students who are completing the FAFSA can choose to give consent and approval for the US Department of Education to retrieve and disclose federal tax information.
+With consent and approval, the US Department of Education can obtain your federal tax information directly from the IRS to help complete the FAFSA form.
+If consent and approval are not provided by the student and all contributors on the FAFSA form, the student will not be eligible for federal student aid, including grants and loans.
 Students who do not select the IRS retrieval method may be required to request an official tax transcript.
 Paper copies of student tax returns will not be accepted.
 In the event of a delay in filing, students should submit a note with the expected completion date.